Daisy Soros

 Daisy Margaret Soros (née Schlenger; September 7, 1929) is an American philanthropist and supporter of the arts.
 She is the chairperson of the Paul & Daisy Soros Fellowship for New Americans, a fellowship program that supports two years of graduate studies for 30 new Americans each year.
 She was married to the late Paul Soros, founder of Soros Associates and older brother of financier George Soros.

 Early life and education

 Daisy Margaret Schlenger was born in Bratislava (in modern-day Slovakia) on September 7, 1929, but was raised in Austria and Hungary.

-Her parents were Paul (in Hungarian Pál) Schlenger and Piroska Erzsebet "Piri" Schlenger (née Stein).
+Her parents were Paul (in Hungarian, Pál) Schlenger and Piroska Erzsebet "Piri" Schlenger (née Stein).

 After graduating from the Lutheran Gymnasium, she received her diploma from École hôtelière de Lausanne in Switzerland.
 She came to the United States on a student visa as a Hungarian citizen, enrolling at Columbia University School of General Studies.

-She later attended the New York School of Interior Design, and NYU’s School of Social Work, and worked extensively as a counselor to terminally ill patients and their families.
+She later attended the New York School of Interior Design, and NYU's School of Social Work, and worked extensively as a counselor to terminally ill patients and their families.

-Paul Soros and Daisy Schlenger met in 1950 in New York, where they were both college students living at the International House.
-They began dating, and married in 1951.
-They had four children, Peter, Steven Paul, Linda and Jeffrey.
-Both Peter and Jeffrey serve on the Board of the Paul and Daisy Soros Fellowship Program, Jeffrey as its President.
-Steven Paul and Linda died in separate accidents in early childhood.